|Benefits||Royal Penguin||King Penguin||Emperor Penguin*|

 The Emperor Penguin got most famous through the film “The March of the Penguins”.
 They stay for the highest membership category in LT&C, including our founding members.

 The Rockhopper Penguin symbolise LT&C’s student members, who are actively engaged through their studies or thesis. – Rockhopper penguins are one of the smallest species of penguin in the world.
 They range from 2.3-2.7 kg where males are larger than females.
 They breed on the islands of Gough and Tristan de Cunha in the Atlantic Ocean and St. Paul and Manchester in the Indian Ocean.
 Further around the Cape Horn of South America, the Falklands Island in the southern Atlantic Ocean, and Prince Edward, Marion, Crozet, Kerguelen, Heard, Macquarie, Campbell, Auckland and Antipodes Islands in the southern Indian Ocean, and on Campbell Island in New Zealand.
-Due to the harsh rocky environment, they cannot slide on their bellies like most penguins, so they hop to get from one place to another (may be symbolic to the challenges our students have…).
+Due to the harsh rocky environment, they cannot slide on their bellies like most penguins, so they hope to get from one place to another (maybe symbolic to the challenges our students have…).

 For all penguins the fearless behaviour they demonstrate to humans, along with our relationship to them, symbolize that harmony and interdependence between people and nature is not only possible but also critical for all of our survival!
 Many examples exist were tourism has supported the better protection of penguins and their habitats.
 The penguins and their stories should inspire you to become one of the penguin LT&C members.
-Your membership involvement and increasing the dissemination of LT&C examples has positive impacts for both humans and nature.
+Your membership involvement and increasing the dissemination of LT&C examples have positive impacts on both humans and nature.